n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gitlab.md

 # GitLab

-The GitLab node allows you to automate work in the GitLab platform and integrate GitLab with other applications. n8n has built-in support for a wide range of GitLab features, which includes basic operations like creating, updating, deleting, and editing issues, repositories, releases and users.
+The GitLab node allows you to automate work in the GitLab platform and integrate GitLab with other applications. n8n has built-in support for a wide range of GitLab features, including creating, updating, deleting, and editing issues, repositories, releases and users.

 On this page, you'll find a list of operations the GitLab node supports and links to more resources.